Agricultural Systems Mgt (ASM)

 ASM 107 Beginning Welding

 Principles of operation, use, and care of arc and acetylene welding equipment.
-One lec, one 2-hr lab, and two hrs of individual practice a wk.
+One lecture, one 2-hour lab, and two hours of individual practice per week.
 Enrollment limited to 12 per section.
 Cooperative: open to WSU degree-seeking students.

 ASM 112 Introduction to Agricultural Systems Management

 Application of basic engineering principles to solving problems dealing with farm machinery, buildings, processing, irrigation, and energy use.
 Recommended Preparation: high school algebra.

 ASM 200 (s) Seminar